-The Test of Adult Basic Education (TABE) is used to assess basic skill levels for students enrolled in a postsecondary program offered for career credit of 450 hours or more (Applied Welding Technologies, Dental Assisting, Health Unit Coordinator, Medical Administrative Specialist, Practical Nursing, Medical Coder/Biller, Medical Record Transcribing.)
+The Test of Adult Basic Education (TABE) is used to assess basic skill levels for students enrolled in a postsecondary program offered for career credit of 450 hours or more (Applied Welding Technologies, Dental Assisting, Health Unit Coordinator, Medical Administrative Specialist, Medical Coder/Biller, Medical Record Transcribing, Network Support Services, Practical Nursing and Web Design.)
 PHSC administers and accepts only the most current forms of the TABE.

 Students enrolled in programs requiring the TABE shall complete an entry-level basic skills examination within the first six weeks of admission into the program.
 Each program has specific grade-level exit requirements.
 The TABE is designed to test for those exit skills.
 Students who do not meet the required minimum levels of basic skills, as measured by the TABE, shall be provided with opportunities for career preparatory instruction/remediation.
 No student, except those exempted by statute or rule, shall be awarded a technical certificate until the student reaches the minimum basic skills level required for the final Occupational Completion Point (OCP) for that program or passes a related state, national or industry licensure exam identified by the Florida Department of Education, Division of Career and Adult Education.